Vineyard stays in southern France: small hotels and guesthouses

 Châteauneuf-du-Pape might be a big name in wine, but it’s lived-in, local, and easy to settle into.

-A Village Guesthouse Escape in Lourmarin
+A village guesthouse escape in Lourmarin

 About 40 minutes east of Aix-en-Provence, Lourmarin is one of those places that gets called “one of the most beautiful villages in France” - and for once, that label isn’t just hype.
 It’s well known, especially in summer, but if you come outside the peak months, it feels calm and lived-in.
 Mornings are quiet.
 There’s bread baking, shutters creaking open, and a slow trickle of life into the cafés and market stalls.